-Sawtelle Japantown in West Los Angeles is smaller than Downtown’s Little Tokyo but has a charm unto itself.
-It’s a tantalizing area of the city to eat Asian cuisine and do some shopping.
-To be honest, in all the years I’ve lived in L.A., I hadn’t heard of it until recently.
-It’s a hidden treasure!
+Sawtelle Japantown in West Los Angeles is smaller than Downtown’s Little Tokyo but has a unique charm of its own.
+It’s an area of the city where you can enjoy tantalizing Asian cuisine and do a little shopping.
+In all the years I’ve lived in L.A., I didn’t realize it was there, but it’s a hidden treasure!

 Watch my video walking tour